Martin Luther: Catechisms

 Luther devised the catechism as a method of imparting the basics of Christianity to the congregations.
 In 1529, he wrote the Large Catechism, a manual for pastors and teachers, as well as a synopsis, the Small Catechism, to be memorised by the people.
 The catechisms provided easy-to-understand instructional and devotional material on the Ten Commandments, the Apostles' Creed, The Lord's Prayer, baptism, and the Lord's Supper.
 Luther incorporated questions and answers in the catechism so that the basics of Christian faith would not just be learned by rote, "the way monkeys do it", but understood.

 The catechism is one of Luther's most personal works.
 "Regarding the plan to collect my writings in volumes," he wrote, "I am quite cool and not at all eager about it because, roused by a Saturnian hunger, I would rather see them all devoured.
 For I acknowledge none of them to be really a book of mine, except perhaps the Bondage of the Will and the Catechism."
 The Small Catechism has earned a reputation as a model of clear religious teaching.
 It remains in use today, along with Luther's hymns and his translation of the Bible.

 Luther's Small Catechism proved especially effective in helping parents teach their children; likewise the Large Catechism was effective for pastors.
 Using the German vernacular, they expressed the Apostles' Creed in simpler, more personal, Trinitarian language.
 He rewrote each article of the Creed to express the character of the Father, the Son, or the Holy Spirit.
 Luther's goal was to enable the catechumens to see themselves as a personal object of the work of the three persons of the Trinity, each of which works in the catechumen's life.
 That is, Luther depicts the Trinity not as a doctrine to be learned, but as persons to be known.
-The Father creates, the Son redeems, and the Spirit sanctifies, a divine unity with separate personalities.
-Salvation originates with the Father and draws the believer to the Father.
 Luther's treatment of the Apostles' Creed must be understood in the context of the Decalogue (the Ten Commandments) and The Lord's Prayer, which are also part of the Lutheran catechetical teaching.

-Translation of the Bible
+Diet of Augsburg and Veste Coburg 1530

+Charles V requested the 1530 Imperial Diet to decide on three issues; one of them being the disagreements about Christianity.
+Since Luther was outlawed and could not personally attend, he stayed at John the Steadfast's fortress Veste Coburg from 24 April to 4 October 1530 for protection.
+From here he influenced Philipp Melanchthon's negotiations, including the Augsburg Confession, which was presented to Charles V on 25 June.
+Luther also translated portions of The Psalms and penned over a dozen works.